trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     Compute hash codes for distribution, joins, and aggregations early during execution, allowing result to be shared between operations later in the query.
 This can reduce CPU usage by avoiding computing the same hash multiple times, but at the cost of additional network transfer for the hashes.
-In most cases it will decrease overall query processing time.
+In most cases it decreases overall query processing time.
 This can also be specified on a per-query basis using the ``optimize_hash_generation`` session property.

-    It is often helpful to disable this property when using :doc:`/sql/explain` in order to make the query plan easier to read.
+    It is often helpful to disable this property, when using :doc:`/sql/explain` in order to make the query plan easier to read.

 ``optimizer.optimize-metadata-queries``